-School Health Screening - 5053
+School Health Screening - Also refer to Board policy 5053

-During the first quarter of each school year the district will provide for inspections of all students for defective sight and hearing, dental defects and any other conditions as specified by the Department of

-Health and Human Services.
+During the first quarter of each school year the district will provide for inspections of all students for defective sight and hearing, dental defects and any other conditions as specified by the Department of Health and Human Services.
 Parents will be promptly notified of any condition requiring professional attention.
 Any student showing symptoms of any contagious or infectious disease shall be sent home as soon as practicable and the principal notified of the circumstances.